improvess/matrix-reef.js/README.md

 ## How to run the benchmarks

 The benchmark code is [here](https://github.com/doleron/matrix-reef.js/blob/master/benchmarks/multiplication.benchmark.js).
-Run:
+It compares the performance of matrix-multiplication using Matrix-reef.js, [Math.js](https://github.com/josdejong/mathjs) and [ml-Matrix](https://github.com/mljs/matrix).
+In order to run the benchmarks, execute the following command:
 ```bash
 node benchmarks/multiplication.benchmark.js 10 4 10 5
 ```
-for benchmark chunks of 10 `4x10` by `10x5` matrix multiplications.
-Use `--max-old-space-size=4096` when running huge matrices.
+The command above executes chunks of 10 `4x10` by `10x5` matrix multiplications.
+Ps.: Use `--max-old-space-size=4096` when running huge matrices.